-Applicants must provide any information to be considered by the Committee in written form; they may submit documents electronically or by Canada Post.
+Applicants are notified in writing that their application is being formally referred by the Registrar to the Registration Committee for review.
+Applicants are advised to provide any information to be considered by the Committee in written form; they may submit documents electronically or by Canada Post.
 Some documents, such as course descriptions etc. must be submitted directly from the issuing institution to the College.
-All of this information is included in the registration guidelines provided to applicants.
+The Assessment of Qualifications Policy (8-180) specifies the appropriate form and manner in which requisite supporting documentation must be submitted to the College in order for qualifications to be accurately assessed.